Cosimo’s guide to a life well lived

 In 1957, a young boy named Cosimo Pusateri arrived in Canada, from Sicily, with his parents and sister.
 Six years later the family opened a small produce market that quickly became known as the best in the city.
 Part of its success lay with a busy, forever-smiling, 12-year-old boy who would serve shoppers, unload produce and maintain the shop.
 This was Cosimo.

 At a young age, Cosimo dedicated himself to the store, developing his skills to become a master butcher.
 Soon enough he took over the operation.
-He is most remember for his love of people and that he could talk to anyone, especially if it was about food, enjoying the company of friends and family, and the appreciation of the finer things.
+He is most remembered for his love of people and that he could talk to anyone, especially if it was about food, enjoying the company of friends and family, and the appreciation of the finer things.
 To him, these were what it meant to live a full life.

 It’s not often that customers become friends, but that’s just how Cosimo operated.
 Like the people coming into the shop, Cosimo cared most about quality: quality food, quality living, a quality life.
 Cosimo believed that food brought people together, it was an expression of life.

 Cosimo’s vision for Pusateri’s went deeper than produce and being the best neighbourhood grocer.
-In 1986, under his leadership, Cosimo transformed that small, Italian neighbourhood shop into a fine-food emporium specializing in gourmet imported goods, specialty products and fine-foods.
+In 1986, under his leadership, Cosimo transformed that small, Italian neighbourhood shop into a fine-food emporium specializing in gourmet imported goods, speciality products and fine-foods.
 Along the way, Pusateri’s helped introduce Toronto to many delicacies, including Waygu beef, Godiva chocolate, Spanish Iberico ham, caviar from the Caspian Sea.

 Of course, having the best produce and fresh items were still part of the mix.
 And Cosimo made certain that his personal touch was still front and centre.
 Cosimo believed in the best, and only the best.
 His spirit is our guiding principle, our standard of excellence.